guillaumemoreau/db-course/11_access.md

 - The most common ones are
   - `Statement`
   - `PreparedStatement`
-- It is **highly recommanded** to avoid the first class which is sensitive to SQL injections (and therefore likely to be unsecure)
+- It is **highly recommended** to avoid the first class which is sensitive to SQL injections (and therefore likely to be insecure)
 - When they are created those objects allow to set specific properties on the query result (go backwards, modify the result...)